JohnAD/nullable/docs/nullable-nchar-gen.rst

-nullable/nfloat General Documentation
+nullable/nchar General Documentation
 ==============================================================================

-The ``nfloat`` object type represents a "nullable" float.
+The ``nchar`` object type represents a "nullable" char.

-It should behave just like the native 'float' type in most instances; except where the possible ``null`` or Error states are involved.
+It should behave just like the native 'char' type in most instances; except where the possible ``null`` or Error states are involved.

-Further details are in the "nfloat Reference" page linked at the bottom.
+Further details are in the "nchar Reference" page linked at the bottom.

 Handling Declaration and Assignment
 -----------------------------------
-You will need need to explicity assign the variable to be of type ``nfloat`` if using a literal number.
-That is because literal floats default to the built in data type of ``float``.
+You will need need to explicity assign the variable to be of type ``nchar`` if using a literal number.
+That is because literal chars default to the built in data type of ``char``.

 .. code:: nim

     import nullable

-    var a = 3.nfloat         # works
+    var a = 3.nchar         # works
-    var b: nfloat = -4       # works
+    var b: nchar = -4       # works
-    var c = to_nfloat(78)    # works
+    var c = to_nchar(78)    # works
     var d = c              # also works a = -99                # still works

-    var e = 23             # does not work; "e" will be an "float" instead
+    var e = 23             # does not work; "e" will be an "char" instead

 and, of course, you can assign the value to ``null``, but again, you must be explicit when declaring the variable.